mdx-js/mdx/examples/basic/readme.md

 # Basic

-A basic example using the `Markdown` component.
+A basic example using imports and custom components.